 AbbVie, an American pharmaceutical company, is testing a new drug called elezanumab for both RRMS and PPMS in two different phase 2 clinical trials to determine if it improves disease activity.
-Participants are being recruited from fifty study locations across the United States.
-By IV, they will receive either one dose of elezanumab, a lower dose of elezanumab, or a placebo.
+Participants have been recruited from 50 study locations across the United States.
 Elezanumab is an antibody that acts against a molecule called RGMa, which has been shown to be high in multiple sclerosis patients.
 This is an issue because RGMa inhibits neural axon growth and myelination and prevents neuronal recovery after inflammation or trauma.

 Transcranial Direct Current Stimulation (tDCS)